 - While the pasta is cooking, in a bowl combine the shrimp, 2 tablespoons olive oil, and 2 tablespoons cajun seasoning.
 Toss to coat.

-- In a large skillet over medium heat, heat 1 tablespoon extra virgin olive oil, add the shrimp and cook until pink and cooked through, about 7 minutes.
+- In a large skillet over medium heat, heat 1 tablespoon olive oil, add the shrimp, and cook until pink and cooked through, about 3 minutes on each side.
 Remove the shrimp and set aside.

-- Give the pan a quick cleaning and return to the stove top.
-Over medium heat, melt the butter.
-Add the minced garlic and cook until fragrant, about 30 seconds.
-Whisk in the flour.
+- Whisk in the flour.
 Very slowly, whisk in the half and half.
 You want to just whisk in a small bit at a time, so that you can create a roux.
-If you whisk in too much at a time you won’t get a nice creamy sauce.
+I like to eyeball about 2 tablespoons at a time, only adding more half and half after what you just added is absorbed, going quicker the more you add.

 - Once you have whisked in all of the half and half, stir in the parmesan cheese, melting it to combine.
 Then stir in the remaining 1 tablespoon cajun seasoning.
 Add salt and pepper to taste.